Jahia/jahia/templates/web-templates/src/main/webapp/README.txt

 theme/ :
     one folder for each graphic theme, contains css folder where all css files are loaded + js scripts specific to the theme and images.

-containers/ :
+modules/ :
-    contains all display files for each container.
+    contains all display files for each container or content module.

 images :
     preview.gif (710x141) preview in template choose from site wizzard